rajivravio/jeev-media/README.md

 Stack breakdown and comprehensive instructions available here: https://www.cloudopswisdom.com/2023/09/how-to-build-public-facing-plex.html

 Disclaimer: This is for demonstratitive purposes only.
-I do not condone piracy.
+I am not condoning piracy.